 All staff and volunteers will be trained on appropriate disinfecting measures, personal hygiene, and respiratory etiquette on top of the normal hygiene practices.

-Medical procedures relating to COVID-19 are still under development.
+Medical procedures relating to COVID-19 can be viewed here.
 Anyone testing positive for COVID-19 will be isolated from other campers in an isolated room until the person can depart camp and return home.
-If someone tests positive for COVID-19, the campers' parents in that person's cohort will be notified by email.
-Parents can choose to pick up their camper early if someone in their cohort tests positive for COVID-19.
+If someone tests positive for COVID-19, all campers' parents will be notified by email.
+Parents can choose to pick up their camper early if someone tests positive for COVID-19.

 For 14 days following the camp departure date, campers should avoid close contact with anyone 65+ or anyone in a high-risk category for COVID-19.